 If a choice is made to litigate your divorce matter in court, the Pennsylvania Support Guidelines would apply.
 The guidelines provide a formula-based calculation for spousal support or alimony pendente lite (APL) which only applies until the final resolution of your matter.
 The formula calculation is based on a percentage of the difference in the spouses' respective monthly net incomes after any child support payment is factored in.
 Spousal support or APL is entirely different from post-divorce alimony which is discretionary upon the court and based on a list of 17 factors present in the alimony statute at 23 Pa.
 Cons.
 Stat.
 Section 3701.

 In divorce mediation, spouses are provided with the PA support guidelines calculation, only if they request it together.
-However, they are not bound by the numbers their divorce mediator calculates, but are instead encouraged to negotiate support amounts that are most fair and that work best for their needs and respective budgets, and to also seek the advice of independent outside counsel before agreeing to any child support amount.
+However, they are not bound by the numbers their divorce mediator calculates, but are instead encouraged to negotiate support or alimony amounts that are most fair and that work best for their needs and respective budgets, and to also seek the advice of independent outside counsel before agreeing to any child support amount.

 There are many factors that go into answering more definitely this question for your situation. but generally higher conflict and emotionally-charged tactics are directly proportional to the increase in cost.A court-contested divorce in Pennsylvania (where you and your spouse each hire your own divorce lawyers), the legal fees alone can cost at least $30-40,000.
 It is not unheard of for cases to reach $150,000 or more.
 Needless to say, financial experts say that a divorce can reduce one's net worth up to 75%.
 Custody evaluations, custody trials, contested alimony payments, and paying a spouse's legal fees are often the biggest expenses in the divorce process.
 Legal options such as divorce mediation, and emotional guidance like divorce coaching can reduce legal fees to less than $10,000.